behickok/Law-Test-Randomizer/README.md

 ## User flows

-The app now uses simple PIN codes rather than full authentication.
-A teacher PIN is stored with each test and a student PIN is stored with each test attempt.
+The app now uses session-backed passphrases for authentication.
+Teachers, students, and reviewers log in with a secure passphrase, and the server derives their identity for every action.

 ### Create or update a test by pasting from a spreadsheet